Rickcau/Chaos-Lab/Labs/Lab 3 CPU-Pressure.md

 ## Step 2 - Create the VM
 1. While in the Azure Portal navigate to *Home > Create a resouce* then *Create a VM*

-2. For the VM properties, the the *resource group* to the one you created in Step 1.
+2. Use the the *resource group* you created in Step 1.

 3. For the VM name enter "vm-cpu-exp" and keep everything else as simple as possible for the VM to save costs.
 Here are my suggestions, but you can use whatever you like:
    ~~~